2025 Super Formula Lights

-The 2025 Super Formula Lights Championship is the sixth Super Formula Lights Championship season, after the Japanese Formula 3 Championship was rebranded following the end of the 2019 season.
+The 2025 Super Formula Lights Championship was the sixth Super Formula Lights Championship season, after the Japanese Formula 3 Championship was rebranded following the end of the 2019 season.

-Yuto Nomura, driving for B-Max Racing Team, won the Drivers' Championship with three races to spare.
-He is the first rookie to win the series.
+Yuto Nomura won the Drivers' Championship with three races to spare, becoming the series' first rookie champion, while his team, B-Max Racing Team, won their second Teams' Championship and GNSY Racing's Yasuhiro Shimizu took the Masters' title.

 Yuto Nomura, driving for B-Max Racing Team, won the Super Formula Lights title.

 Teams and drivers

-As the championship is a spec series, all teams compete with an identical Dallara 324 chassis with a Toyota GR Yaris three cylinder 1.6-litre turbo engine.
-All teams compete with tyres supplied by Kumho Tire.
+As the championship is a spec series, all teams competed with an identical Dallara 324 chassis with a Toyota GR Yaris three cylinder 1.6-litre turbo engine, though LM Corsa entered the previous generation Dallara 320 for their single-car entry.
+All teams competed with tyres supplied by Kumho Tire.